RTS Game Devlog

 Romans planification and wheat farm — 2/8/2019

-Hi there!
-I’ve been thinking about the first faction to implement into the game and finally I’ve decided that the Roman civilization is the best one to start.
+I've been thinking about the first faction to implement into the game and finally I've decided that the Roman civilization is the best one to start.
 This civ will be very standard, with close combat and mid-range units (no cavalry).
-Here’s a diagram with the structures and units that I have in mind at the moment, the light-blue diamonds represent that a structure is made with that unit and the dark ones indicate which units can be trained in a specific building.
+Here's a diagram with the structures and units that I have in mind at the moment, the light-blue diamonds represent that a structure is made with that unit and the dark ones indicate which units can be trained in a specific building.
 Of course, this is only the first approach into this civ planification, but everything has a start.

 Each civilization will have three main resources: